MichaelSturgeon/PP2-Flip-and-Match/README.md

 ![Flip and Match project displayed on different screen sizes](/documentation/amiresponsive/amiresponsive-screenshot.png)

 ## Introduction
 Flip and Match is a fun and interactive memory game designed to support curious young minds.
 With the use of shapes, colours, and exciting images, we aim to encourage learning through exploration.
-The user’s goal is to reveal the image on the flip-side of a card and match it with its pairs.
+The user’s goal is to reveal the image on the flip-side of a card and match it with its pairs.[View the project](https://michaelsturgeon.github.io/portfolio-project-2-flip-and-match/)

 ## User Experience Design
 The five planes of UXD greatly influenced the development of this project.
 Throughout each stage of the project’s progress, I took into account the importance of each new feature added and how it worked towards shaping a positive user outcome.